electron/electron/docs/tutorial/introduction.md

 ## Running examples with Electron Fiddle

-[Electron Fiddle][fiddle] is a sandbox app written in Electron and supported by Electron's maintainers.
+[Electron Fiddle][fiddle] is a sandbox app written with Electron and supported by Electron's maintainers.
 We highly recommend installing it as a learning tool to experiment with Electron's APIs or to prototype features during development.